 Limitations

 This study had several limitations.
 The chemical composition of the sugar industry effluent was not analyzed, so the observed toxicity could not be linked to specific pollutants such as organic load, ammonia, dissolved solids, heavy metals, or other chemical constituents.
 The source, collection time, storage condition, and initial physico-chemical properties of the effluent were not fully described.
 Raw mortality data for each concentration and exposure period were not presented, limiting independent verification of the LC50 estimates.
 Water-quality parameters such as dissolved oxygen, pH, temperature, hardness, alkalinity, and conductivity were not reported during exposure.
 Behavioural observations were descriptive and not scored using a standardized scale.
 The study assessed acute toxicity only and did not examine chronic exposure, recovery, biochemical markers, histopathology, growth, reproduction, or ecological field effects.
-Future studies should include full effluent characterization, larger datasets, standardized behavioural scoring, and chronic toxicity assessment.
+Future studies should include full effluent characterization, larger datasets, standardized behavioral scoring, and chronic toxicity assessment.

 Declaration of AI Use